 One example of personalization are purchase suggestions you see when browsing Amazon.
 The A.I of Amazon collects and analyzes your browsing data and purchase history to personalize a curated list of items you may be interested in buying.
 Bought a Samsung tablet recently?
 Personalization will make suggestions like a cover case, tablet carrying pouch, and screen protector.

 In practice: mass customization = personalization + mass production (coca cola bottles).
 And when it comes to large companies, mass customization exists too.
 Mass customization is personalization combined with mass production.
-A perfect example is Coca-Cola’s “Share-A-Coke” campaign where personalized names were mass produced onto Coke bottles.
+A perfect example is Coca-Cola’s “Share-A-Coke” campaign where personalized names were mass produced onto Coke bottles and UV printers.